liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

     </tbody>
 </table>

 Fig. 3 shows the errors under 27 initial state sets more intuitively.
 It can be seen that the two tools have a high degree of similarity and the errors are in a small range.
 It shows that the subsequent falsification step can be supported by a high-precision hybrid automaton, thus maintaining the consistency of the two parts.
-In addition, it is found that a larger error exists when the minimum relative distance is small.
-This is because during emergency braking (including $q_3$ and $q_4$), the system accumulates a large amount of errors due to a large number of nonlinear operations.
-However, the error is still within an acceptable range and is at a relatively small value.
+In addition, larger errors are observed when the minimum relative distance is small.
+During emergency braking (including $q_3$ and $q_4$), the system accumulates significant errors due to the large number of nonlinear operations involved.
+However, the errors remain within an acceptable range and are relatively small in magnitude.

 {{< figure src="images/tool_errors.svg" title="Fig. 3.
 Tool Errors." >}}